dabao40/TheOtherRolesGMIA/README.md

 Essentials - Custom game options by DorCoMaNdO:
 Before v1.6: We used the default Essentials release
 v1.6-v1.8: We slightly changed the default Essentials.
+Nebula-On-The-Ship: Partly code of the Achievements and the UIs are from Dolly
 Four-Han-sinicization-group - Some of the pictures are made by them
 Jackal and Sidekick - Original idea for the Jackal and Sidekick came from Dhalucard
 Among-Us-Love-Couple-Mod - Idea for the Lovers modifier comes from Woodi-dev